Houston Whiplash Injury Lawyer

 Here’s the good news – you can still recover damages if you’re allocated 50% or less of the blame.
 Your damages will just be reduced to reflect your contribution to the injury.
 So, if you’re 30% responsible, your financial award will be reduced by that 30%.

 It’s important to consult with a Houston personal injury attorney if you were in an accident.
 Other parties will almost certainly try to blame you for the accident, even if those allegations are untrue.
 However, if you don’t fight back, you could find that your ability to recover compensation is compromised.
-Brian White & Associates will stand up and do everything possible to protect you from these tactics.
+Attorney Brian White Personal Injury Lawyers will stand up and do everything possible to protect you from these tactics.
 We’ll gather evidence that shifts blame to others and/or downplays your role in the accident that caused your whiplash injury.

 What Compensation is Available to Whiplash Injury Victims in Houston, TX?

 Whiplash can interfere with your day-to-day activities.
 A severe whiplash injury can also cause permanent neck damage and permanent disability.
 Whether your whiplash injury is mild, moderate, or severe, you deserve to be compensated if someone else is to blame.
-Brian White & Associates will work hard to recover all damages to which you may be entitled under Texas state law.
+Attorney Brian White Personal Injury Lawyers will work hard to recover all damages to which you may be entitled under Texas state law.
 This could include damages for:

 - Present and future medical expenses